 Half life is the time required for half of the atoms of a radioactive sample to decay.

-Decay rate is often expressed in terms of half lives as it provides a quick way to determine remaining activity using the below equation where n are the number of half-lives elapsed.
+Decay rate is often expressed in terms of half lives as it provides a quick way to determine remaining activity using the below equation where t is the time elapsed.